Hierosoft/linux-preinstall/readme.md

     utilities/reconnect-audio.sh which calls `selectoutput hdmi` if
     `selectoutput` is in the path.
 - `whichicon`: Find what icon (.desktop) file provides a given command.
+- `sort-brisk-menu-favs`: can sort the favorites ("Favourites" (en_GB)) menu.
+- `remove-bad-mate-items`: Remove bad mate items (if no param is specified, remove items with a blank `applet-iid`).

+#### pycodetool commands
+The following scripts utilize <https://github.com/poikilos/pycodetool>:
 - `ggrep`: Get a geany command to go to the line in the file from grep (searching within file(s)).
 Recursively search directories by default.
-- `sort-brisk-menu-favs`: can sort the favorites ("Favourites" (en_GB)) menu.
-- `remove-bad-mate-items`: Remove bad mate items (if no param is specified, remove items with a blank `applet-iid`).
+- `changes`: Look for repos in the current directory and show what changes are not yet committed (including untracked).

 #### System commands for servers
 - [backup-nginx-symlinks](linuxpreinstall/server/backup_nginx_symlinks.py)